richburg/ax/docs/README.md

 > [!WARNING]
-> This project is not production-ready since it's currently in beta phase and has no proper documentation yet
+> A new beta version is coming.
+This version is full of unhandled possible errors, security vulnerabilities and much more.

 # ax
 Portable and lightweight TCP chatting server with straightforward configuration and deployment